 Each year under the Perkins statute, Congress appropriates roughly $9 million under the Tribally Controlled Postsecondary Career and Technical Institutions Programs (TCPCTIP) to tribally controlled postsecondary career and technical institutions that do not receive assistance under the Tribally Controlled Colleges and Universities Assistance Act or the Navajo Community College Act to provide basic support for the education and training of Indian students.

-The Tribally Controlled Postsecondary Career and Technical Institutions Program (TCPCTIP) Notice of Final Requirements (NFR) and Definitions, Tribally Controlled Postsecondary Career and Technical Institutions Program was published in the Federal Register on June 4, 2019.
-Interested entities may access the Federal Register TCPCTIP NFR through the link below: https://www.federalregister.gov/documents/2019/06/04/2019-11592/final-requirements-and-definitions-tribally-controlled-postsecondary-career-and-technical
+The Tribally Controlled Postsecondary Career and Technical Institutions Program (TCPCTIP) Notice Inviting Applications (NIA) for New Awards was published in the Federal Register on June 25, 2019.
+Interested entities may access the Federal Register TCPCTIP NIA at: https://www.federalregister.gov/documents/2019/06/25/2019-13488/applications-for-new-awards-tribally-controlled-postsecondary-career-and-technical-institutions.

 THE TCPCTIP Application Package can be found at: https://www.grants.gov.